rnhc1000/interview-task-backend/README.md

 # Recruitment Task 🧑‍💻👩‍💻

 ### Invoice module with approve and reject system as a part of a bigger enterprise system.
 Approval module exists and you should use it.
+It is Backend task, no Frontend is needed.
+---
+Please create your own repository and make it public or invite us to check it.

 <table>